New Zealand Travel Tips

 - You don’t need to go to Hobbittown on your New Zealand travel to experience the Lord of the Rings.
 We drove by Mount Doom, and got to go horseback riding near the Misty Mountains.
 There are tours that will take you to locations where parts of the movies were made, and they’re far more authentic than paying to see a movie set.

-If you’ve enjoyed my New Zealand travel tips and you’d like to read more about my adventure in New Zealand and find out where you can experience the fabulous photos below?
-Read along with details of my two-week itinerary of both the North and South Islands.
+I hope you’ve enjoyed my New Zealand travel tips!
+If you’d like to read more about my adventure in New Zealand and find out where you can experience the fabulous photos below, read on with details of my two-week itinerary of both the North and South Islands.